 This course provides an advanced overview of the revenue management function in the hospitality industry.
 Revenue management is a method for managing capacity profitably.
 This course offers an integrated approach to maximizing revenue that includes capacity analysis, demand forecasting, variable pricing, and distribution technology.
-The objective of this course is to help students learn how to apply the principles of revenue

 The objective of this course is to help students learn how to apply the principles of revenue management to maximize profitability in the hospitality industry.
 Topics to be covered include forecasting, overbooking, reservations systems, information technology, process design, pricing, and management and marketing issues.
-Prerequsite: HEM 203.
+Prerequisite: HEM 203.